 We’ll continue our tour of Christmas in the parks with a look at all the different Christmas characters at Walt Disney World.
-This year, as you probably already know, is extremely different when it comes to meeting characters at Disney.
+As you probably already know, this year is significantly different when it comes to meeting characters at Disney.

-When I started this website a few years back, I knew I had to specialize in a few choice aspects of visiting Disney World in order to provide helpful, quality information.
-At the time, my number one must do recommendation for anyone visiting the parks was to see the Festival of Fantasy parade at Magic Kingdom.
+When I started this website a few years back, I knew I had to specialize in a few choice aspects of visiting Disney World to provide helpful, quality information.
+At the time, my number one must-do recommendation was to see the Festival of Fantasy Parade at Magic Kingdom.

 Unfortunately, we haven’t had a ton of character coverage this year.
-You might remember that when the parks re-opened we staked out the new character pop-ups in each park and the distanced meet and greets.
+When the parks re-opened, you might remember that we staked out the new character pop-ups in each park and the distanced meet and greets.

-Since it’s Christmastime, most of the characters are sporting festive holiday outfits.
+During Christmastime, most of the characters sport festive holiday outfits.
 Therefore, I decided we could take an updated look at a few favorite Disney Christmas characters.

-When things to get back to normal, I’ll update our main pages with what to expect.
-For now, just remember that these experiences are not on a public schedule.
+When things get back to normal, I’ll update our main pages.
+For now, remember that these experiences are not on a public schedule.
 You’ll want to be in the right places at certain points of the day to try and see them.

 Disney World Christmas Characters

 Over at Magic Kingdom park, the cavalcades run off and on from the morning until right at sunset.
-Disney Christmas characters that you might run into include Pluto, Donald, and Daisy Duck.
+You might run into Disney Christmas characters, including Pluto, Donald, and Daisy Duck.

 Below, Pluto is excited to see the end of the route.

 I’m not for sure what Donald was trying to do, but it looked like they had added a hint of rose gold to his Buffalo plaid.
-That’s what Disney has pretty much done with everything else, so why not?
+But, of course, that’s what Disney has pretty much done with everything else, so why not?

-Wendy, Peter Pan, Mary Poppins, and Bert join along in the fun.
+Wendy, Peter Pan, Mary Poppins, and Bert join in the fun.

 I have found that the best time to see several of these pop-up parades in a short amount of time is to hang out on Main Street for about an hour mid-afternoon.

 Again, there are no guarantees.
-But from my experiences, it seems like that’s when the majority of these special characters come through.
+But from my experiences, it seems like that’s when most of these special characters come through.

 It is not often that you see Mary Poppins in her traveling costume or Bert in his chimney sweep wardrobe.